mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 I am 100% sure that I would get stuck all over again.
 There is so much that I don't understand and even a second time around, I still don't think I'd get it.
 Meep.
 Some of the questions in FreeCodeCamp weren't very clear and I had to go onto the help forum to figure out the answers.

+## The DOM Primer and the DevTools Primer

+**_Were you interested or bored during this exercise?
+Which parts were interesting?
+Which parts were boring?_**

+It was interesting but not out-of-this-world interesting.
+More like 'Oh, yeah.
+Cool?'
+I feel like I learnt more about the DOM in the previous Watch and Code exercise because I used it a lot in the lessons.
+The examples of code were totally lost on me, but reading the basics made a lot more sense.
+Reading different definitions also helped to fill in the gaps that had been left out in others.

+**_How many tabs do you have open in your web browser right now?
+What is the ratio of study related tabs to distraction related tabs?_**

+Only three!
+I mean, I don't want to be a goody-two-shoes or anything but is that not pretty diligent?
+You betcha!
+Let us not discuss the fact that it's also Sunday and I left the final steps until today to complete, so I guess the whole 'distraction' thing is not really an option.
+Still, proud of me!

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**